research-driven design for a wealth management tool.

 CONTEXT

 Enrich is a DIY software solution that executes a financial advisor’s role in an approachable, uncomplicated manner for a low annual subscription.
-This project was a paid contract between Enrich and UpperStudio, a product design agency I co-founded with peers.
+I conducted early usability testing and designed components that were ultimately integrated into the mobile app.

 overview.